quited/carton/README.md

-* This project is expected to work on as many embedded devices as possible, such as stm32 and arduino, so our goal is to write code with the low memory usage(as low as possible), which means that sometimes speed can be traded off.
+* This project is expected to work on as many embedded devices as possible, such as stm32 and arduino, so our goal is to write code with low memory usage(as low as possible), which means that sometimes speed can be traded off.